-When a road accident happens, the authorities must close the road for traffic, sometimes for hours, as they not only need to make sure safety is restored but they also need to investigate the accident scene to determine why and how an accident happened which can take hours.
-This not only affects people involved in the accident but also affects others since traffic congestion, de-routing, delays, causing a lot of dissatisfaction and lost working hours.
+When a road accident happens, the authorities must close the road for traffic.
+Sometimes the road closure takes hours, as they not only need to make sure safety is restored but they also need to investigate the accident scene.
+This not only affects the people involved in the accident but also other motorists since traffic congestion, re-routing, and delays causes a lot of dissatisfaction and lost working hours.

-First important part of the process is that nothing “walks away” from the scene, therefore scene mapping should be captured AS FAST AS POSSIBLE, to capture everything and allow all details stay intact.
+The first important part of the process is documenting the scene as is.
+Therefore scene mapping should be captured as soon as possible, ensuring all details stay intact.

-Second, you must collect AS MANY DETAILS AS POSSIBLE, data is later used by several users, including police force, and insurance companies for specific calculations that determine reasons of why an accident happened.
+Secondly, you must collect as many details as possible.
+The data will be used by several people, including police forces and insurance companies.
+Specific calculations will be done to determine reasons of why an accident occurred.

-The third important point is that investigators are provided with professional tools that help them to process collected data meaning to ACCURATELY, PROPERLY MEASURE AND CALCULATE THE DISTANCE between parts at the car crash scene, angle of the crash, skid marks and final rest positions, because only by accurate measurements they can properly determine reasons of why an accident happened, so that calculations can be done “offsite” later in the office.
+The third important aspect to note is that investigators are provided with professional tools that help them to process collected data.
+This means accurately and precisely measuring and calculating the distance between parts at the car crash scene, angle of the crash, skid marks and final rest positions.
+Only with accurate measurements can they properly determine reasons of why an accident happened.
+Calculations can be done “offsite” later in the office.

-Until now local forensic department had 2 options when investigating a road accident:
+Until now the local forensic department had 2 options when investigating a road accident:

-- Use of the laser scanner which provides good results, but it is expensive therefore only limited number of devices are available, which causes delays and complex resource planning, transferring devices from one part of country to another
+- Use of a laser scanner which provides good results.
+However, laser scanners are expensive and therefore only a limited number of devices are available.
+This causes delays and complex resource planning, and transferring devices from one part of the country to another.

-- Traditional approach meaning, hand sketch + around 100 photographs at the scene.
-This method provides the documentation of the car accident site, but it does not give a good situational awareness and the sketching of the larger site can be very time consuming with the fact that the accuracy is limited.
+- Or the traditional approach meaning hand sketches and taking around 100 photographs at the scene.
+This method provides the documentation of the car accident site, but it does not give good situational awareness.
+The sketching of a larger site can also be very time consuming, bearing in mind that the accuracy would be limited.

-Local Police department wanted to understand how and if photogrammetry can help them with easier and more accurate data collection, calculating crash angles, speed of cars, identifying objects and measuring and calculating distances which they use in their calculations, exclusively using photos from drones, ground photos and photos from bystanders.
-The Police department wanted to understand how much faster Police can remove the crash scene and relieve the traffic and also how easier, faster and more accurate calculations with photogrammetric software can be.
+The local Police department wanted to understand how and if photogrammetry could help with easier and more accurate data collection.
+This would mean calculating crash angles, speed of cars, identifying objects and measuring and calculating distances, exclusively using photos from drones, ground photos and photos from bystanders.
+The Police department wanted to understand how much faster they could remove the crash scene and relieve the traffic.
+They were also interested to find out how much easier, faster and more accurately calculations with photogrammetry software could be.

 Fast data acquisition

-For absolute accuracy, the project must be scaled and or have control points defined.
-3Dsurvey targets (ground control points, perpendicular to each other with the distance in-between of 3 meters) were used as a base for orientation.
-This technique is 5 times faster and the cost is 1/20th of the price of GNSS device, so police can handle many cases at the same time and spend minimum amount of time on a non-secure area at the same time achieving same level of orientation quality.
-Compared to GCP points with GNSS devices, users do not need any training to position the targets.
+For absolute accuracy, the project must be scaled and/or have control points defined.
+3Dsurvey targets (ground control points, placed with the distance in-between of 3 meters) were used as a base for orientation.
+This technique is 5x faster and the cost is 1/20th of the price of GNSS device.
+The police could handle many more cases simultaneously and spend less time on a non-secure area.
+They could also achieve the same level of orientation quality.
+Comparing GCP points to GNSS devices, users do not need any training to position the targets.

-Once images were taken, Police were able to approve the removal of crashed cars and also open the road for traffic.
-Complete set of pictures was then taken to the office for the mapping process.
+Once images were taken, the Police were able to approve the removal of the crashed cars and re-open the road for traffic.
+The complete set of pictures were then taken to the office for the mapping process.

 Mapping the scene

-The process in 3Dsurvey begins with import of all the photos taken from the accident scene into the software.
-With the bundle adjustment step the software recognizes and finds common points between images, matches them and generates a raw 3D model – “sparse point cloud”.
-Now the orientation of images needs to take place.
+The process in 3Dsurvey begins with importing all the photos taken from the accident scene into the software.
+With the bundle adjustment step the software recognizes and finds common points between images, matches them and generates a raw 3D model called a “sparse point cloud”.
+Next, the orientation of images needs to take place.

-Because 3Dsurvey ground control points were used, we only needed to hand-pick three GCP points on a single image – all other GCP points are automatically detected.
-Software will automatically list all the images where the ground control points are visible, achieving highest grade accuracy (up to 2 cm survey grade accuracy) in scale and measurement.
+Because 3Dsurvey ground control points were used, we only needed to hand-pick 3 GCP points on a single image.
+All other GCP points are automatically detected.
+The software will automatically list all the images where the ground control points are visible, achieving the highest grade accuracy (up to 2 cm survey grade accuracy) in scale and measurement.

-Next step is the reconstruction that creates highly detailed 3D point cloud and generates a 3D model of the scene which is a perfect data type input for Textured Full 3D model generation.
-For the measurements integrated CAD functions were used, which gave the forensics exact details to reconstruct the accident (angles, distances, etc).
+Next is the reconstruction that creates highly detailed 3D point cloud and generates a 3D model of the scene.
+This is a perfect data type input for Textured Full 3D model generation.
+For the measurements, integrated CAD functions were used.
+This gave the forensics exact details to reconstruct the accident (angles, distances, etc).